Cofibrant generation of pure monomorphisms in presheaf categories: Characterising pure effective squares

 The inclusion functors $F$ and $G$ preserve directed colimits, the former because of Fact \ref{pure-mono-facts}(iv) and the latter because pullbacks commute with directed colimits in a locally finitely presentable category \cite[Proposition 1.59]{AR}.
 Furthermore, $\Set^\cc_{\mono,\pbtxt}$ is accessible \cite[Example 5.3]{LRV}, so $F$ and $G$ are accessible functors.

-Both $F$ and $G$ are isofibrations.
+The subcategories exhibited by $F$ and $G$ are both closed under isomorphisms.
 So the above pullback is a pseudopullback \cite[Theorem 1]{JS}.
 As the $2$-category of accessible categories is closed under pseudopullbacks (\cite[Theorem 5.1.6]{MP} or \cite[Exercise 2.n]{AR}), we conclude that $\Set^\cc_{\pure,\ind}$ is accessible. \end{proof} The proof strategy for Theorem \ref{characterisation-of-pure-effective-squares-if-llp} will be as follows.
 We first introduce a technical condition in the definition below (which is due to \cite{Mu}).
 The point is that it provides a sufficient condition for a square to be pure effective (Lemma \ref{no-connection-outside-base-implies-pure-effective}).
 If $\cc$ is locally linearly preordered then this condition trivialises (Lemma \ref{llp-implies-no-connection-outside-base}). \begin{defi} Let $K \subseteq L$ be an inclusion of presheaves, and let $a, b \in L \setminus K$.
 A \emph{path between $a$ and $b$ outside $K$} is a finite sequence $a = c_0, c_1, \ldots, c_n = b$ such that for all $0 \leq i < n$ we have $c_i \in \gen{c_{i+1}}$ or $c_{i+1} \in \gen{c_i}$.
 We call $n$ the \emph{length} of the path.
 If there is such a path we call $a$ and $b$ \emph{connected outside $K$}.

 Being connected outside $K$ is an equivalence relation on $L \setminus K$ (possibly relating elements in different sorts).
 We write $C^L_K(a)$ for the equivalence class of $a$ under this relation.
 That is: